faris-xhan/remember-for-me/README.md

 ## What I learned 🤓

 - How to connect mysql with Express.js
-- How to work with environment varaibles.
+- How to work with environment variables.
 - How to host your express app.

 ## Author